MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-update-channels-for-office-365-proplus.md

 ![The three primary Office 365 update channels, showing the relationship between the update channels and the release cadence](images/16fae804-8d79-43db-8902-2adbbc6e0c9e.png)

 <a name="BKMK_Frequency"> </a>
-## Frequency of updates for the update channels for Office 365 ProPlus
+## Frequency of updates for the update channels for Microsoft 365 Apps

 As a review, the following table provides information about how often each update channel usually includes feature updates, security updates, and non-security updates.
 Security and non-security updates are included only as needed.